Deploy Red Hat Quay on OpenShift

 - Redis (key, value store): Stores live builder logs and the Red Hat Quay tutorial.

 - Quay (container registry): Runs the quay container as a service, consisting of several components in the pod.

-For the high availability installation, you need to use one of the following types of storage:
+For supported deployments, you need to use one of the following types of storage: